XGC Painting Guide

 Metallic colors like gold or silver look best over a base coat of black.
 You may need to paint armored areas and weapons black, then silver.
 You can also get interesting effects when you paint metallics over other deep colors like green or dark red.

 Try not to let colors bleed into each other, and always separate your colors with a darker line.
 This is called outlining or blacklining.
-It's a simple, easy thing to do and it really makes the figure look a lot better.
+It's a simple, easy thing to do with washes, and it really makes the figure look a lot better.
 Use dark colors like black, brown, or darker shades of the base color for best effect.

 Miniatures painted in only base colors can look pretty good.
 You may want to stop there and get to playing.
 OR......